 - 2.6.1.
 Establishing the campus committee: In the event of a positive promotion decision by the chief academic officer of PFW, the campus promotion committee shall not review a candidate's case.
 However, in the event of a negative promotion decision by the chief academic officer of PFW, the input and vote of the campus promotion committee must be sought.
 This committee must be established at the start of each academic year in case it is needed. - 2.6.1.1.
-Members of this committee shall be selected to staggered, three-year terms, by the Chief Administrative Officer of PFW and the two Speakers of the Faculty. - 2.6.1.2.
+Members of this committee shall be selected to staggered, three-year terms, by the Chief Administrative Officer of PFW and the two members of the Senate Executive Committee who must be tenured and hold the highest academic rank or else not undergo promotion in the next three years. - 2.6.1.2.
 The committee members will be selected from a panel of nominees composed of at least two nominees from the faculty of each college elected according to procedures adopted by the college faculty and incorporated into the documents which define the protocols of faculty governance within the college.
 If a college has more than three Senior Lecturers, then at least one nominee from that college should be a Senior Lecturer.
 The vote totals from the elections shall be included with the panel of nominees. - 2.6.1.3.
 Vacancies shall be filled for the remainder of the term through a process similar to that which selects campus committee members.